pculllback/atml3-docs/source/index.html.md

      - renders "Mit dem Hund", if the property hund_wort renders the vocabulary "Hund"
 ```

-Captalize is a container parameter that forces the first letter of the rendered string to be upper case.
+Capitalize is a container parameter that forces the first letter of the rendered string to be upper case.

 ## Kill